public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 or that interface is not entirely site-local and this address is site-local.

-This will return null if this IPv6 Address has a zone (available from getIPv6Zone()
+This will return null if this IPv6 Address has a zone (available from getIPv6Zone()) and:

 Inet6Address.getByAddress(String, byte[], NetworkInterface)